Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 +------------------+--------------------------------+------------------------------------------+

-The use of ``{MAIN_DIRECTORY}`` is recommended when you want to specify a filename relative to the main script, e.g. for use in data file options or user package configuration yaml files,
+The use of ``{MAIN_DIRECTORY}`` is recommended when you want to specify a filename relative to the main script, for example, for use in the data file options or to locate user package configuration files near the main script,

 .. code:: python